Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 • Unit Tests: The smallest software unit (method, few lines of code) is tested individually.

-• Integration Tests: Two or more code units are integrated, and their interaction and data exchange is tested.
+• Integration Tests: Two or more code units are integrated, and their interaction and data exchange are tested.

 • System Tests: The whole system is combined and tested as a single unit.

-• Acceptance Tests: Final system is tested from the end user’s perspective.
+• Acceptance Tests: The final system is tested from the end user’s perspective.

 Types of Testing